ome/omero-documentation/developers/Omero/Model.rst

       if (project.getDetails().getPermissions().isGranted(USER,READ) && project.getDetails().getOwner().getId( myId )) {...}

-This should hopefully save a good deal of re-coding if we move to true ACL rather than the current filesystem-like `AccessControl </ome/wiki/AccessControl>`_.
+This should hopefully save a good deal of re-coding if we move to true ACL rather than the current filesystem-like access control.

 Because it is a field on every type, Details is also on the list of Keywords for the :ref:`developers/Omero/Model/TypeLanguage`.